 To start developing software remotely with Miquido, you don’t need any specific documentation, knowledge about technology or methodology.
 We’ll guide you through the whole process so that you only need to have your business goals in mind, and we’ll take care of the rest.

-We organise online discovery workshops to align the vision across all participants.
+We organise remote discovery workshops to align the vision across all participants.
 Such meetings can help potential customers make the final decision regarding our cooperation.
 Thanks to the series of goal-oriented exercises, we can jointly find answers to all product-related questions.
 For further collaboration, it’s vital to evaluate a business idea, determine a prototype creation or redefine the product’s scope.
 Based on gathered information, we can establish milestones such as MVP release.

 Once a client decides to cooperate with us, we set up a kick-off meeting dedicated to every person involved in the project.
 That way, we can discuss project roles and present definitions that we’ll use, as well as meet each other.